praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 ## Step: 4 Integrate all the tools into jenkins
 ### Stage-01: Hashicorp Vault server integration with Jenkins
-1. go to jenkins >  Manage  Jenkins >Manage Credentials > system > Add credentials > Vault App Role Credentials > paste role-id and secret-id token (we create in Vault - approle)  and save and apply.
+1. go to Jenkins>  Manage  Jenkins >Manage Credentials > system > Add credentials > Vault App Role Credentials > Paste role-id and secret-id token (we create in Vault - approle)  and save and apply.
-1. now to  Manage  Jenkins  >  configure system / system >  search for vault plugin
+1. now to  Manage  Jenkins  >  configure system/system>  search for vault plugin
-1. give the url of vault server
+1. give the URL of the vault server
 1. attach the credentials we created
 1. click on Advanced
 1. select k/v engine as 1